nataliepcodes/nataliepcodes/README.md

 * ✨ Welcome to my _GitHub_ space!
 * 🙂 Pronouns: She/Her/Hers
-* 🚀 Apart from working and parenting, also enjoy to travel, exploring new cultures, and learning new languages
+* 🚀 Apart from working and parenting, also enjoy travelling, exploring new cultures, and learning new languages
 * 🌱 Currently learning Python Fullstack via Udemy and Books
-* 📚 Studying towards BSc in Computing, IT and Psychology part-time and absolutely loving it! 🤓 💛
+* 📚 Studying towards BSc in Computing, IT and Psychology (part-time) and absolutely loving it! 🤓 💛
-* 🎯 Latest thoughts and updates can be found here: 💎 [Blog](https://natalie-p-portfolio.netlify.app/blog/blog)

 ## Projects 📂